Incident DetailsCause of Death:

 • The Frank C. Denzinger Criminal Justice Building, at Spring Street and Scribner Drive in New Albany, has been named in his honor.

-• The 15-year-old offender is the third-youngest known to be involved in a line of duty death in Indiana.
+• The 15-year-old offender is the fourth-youngest known to be involved in a line of duty death in Indiana.